oanapintoiu/bank_tech_test/README.md

 ### Controller functionality

-1. **BankAccount Controller**: handles the overall functionality of the program acting as the main interface, handling operations such as withdrawals, deposits and printing statements; delegates transaction related operations to the transaction controller and statement printing to the statement controller.
+1. **BankAccount Controller**:

+* handles the overall functionality of the program acting as the main interface, handling operations such as withdrawals, deposits and printing statements;
+* delegates transaction related operations to the transaction controller and statement printing to the statement controller.
+* it is important to note that the `bankTransaction` instance of the `Transaction class` needed to be PASSED from the `BankAccount class` to the instance of `Statement class` to ensure that both classes are sharing the same instance of the `Transaction class` and that the transactions added in the `BankAccount class` are accessible in the `Statement class`

 2. **Transaction Controller**: manages, records and stores all transactions associated with the bank account class/controller and provides the user with additional information such as the transaction date, credit and debit amount, and resulting balance.